wooey/Wooey/docs/configuration.rst

 :code:`WOOEY_REALTIME_CACHE`: String, the name of the cache to use for storing real time updates from running jobs.

+:code:`WOOEY_JOB_EXPIRATION`: Dictionary, A dictionary with two keys:
+:code:`user` and :code:`anonymous`.
+The values for each is a timedelta specifying how much time should be elapsed before a job is automatically deleted.
+If a key is not provided or :code:`None`, the job for that user type wll not be deleted.

 Internationlization (i18n)
 --------------------------